adaltas/node-shell/src/index.coffee.md

               collide = collision[name] and collision[name].filter((cmd, i) ->
                 config.command[i] isnt cmd
               ).length is 0
-              throw Error [
+              throw error [
                 'Invalid Option Configuration:'
                 "option #{JSON.stringify name}"
                 "in command #{JSON.stringify config.command.join ' '}"
                 "collide with the one in #{if collision[name].length is 0 then 'application' else JSON.stringify collision[name].join ' '},"
-                "change its name or use the extended property" ].join ' ' if collide
+                "change its name or use the extended property" ] if collide
             # Associate options with their declared command
             collision[name] = if config.root then [] else config.command
           # Normalize option
           option.name = name
           option.type ?= 'string'
-          throw Error [
+          throw error [
             'Invalid Option Configuration:'
             "supported options types are #{JSON.stringify types},"
             "got #{JSON.stringify option.type}"
+            "for option #{JSON.stringify name}"
+            "in command #{JSON.stringify config.command.join ' '}" if Array.isArray config.command
-          ].join ' ' unless option.type in types
+          ] unless option.type in types
           config.shortcuts[option.shortcut] = option.name if option.shortcut
           option.one_of = [option.one_of] if typeof option.one_of is 'string'
-          throw Error [
+          throw error [
             'Invalid Option Configuration:'
             'option property "one_of" must be a string or an array,' "got #{option.one_of}"
-          ].join ' ' if option.one_of and not Array.isArray option.one_of
+          ] if option.one_of and not Array.isArray option.one_of
       # Sanitize main
       sanitize_main = (config) ->
         return config unless config.main